dorairajsanjay/nmt/README.md

 I addressed this issue by adding logic to the dataset generation code to remove any empty lines.

+## Things to try

+Given resources and time you could try the following to improve performance

+1. Increase the size of vocabulary.
+This can be done in the notebook loading_cnn_dataset.ipynb
+2. Increase the size of the training data to also include Daily Mail summaries.
+I only use the CNN dataset.
+It should be possible to tweak loading_cnn_dataset.ipynb to support this.
+3. Increase batch size, steps, number of LSTM layers, number of LSTM hidden units.

 # Neural Machine Translation (seq2seq) Tutorial